 Using a service like this is a super quick and easy way to make sure you’re always getting the best offers.
 Less money spent on bills = more money in your pocket!

-If you haven’t already checked out the “save money” tab on the Emma app then do so right away.
+If you haven’t already checked out the “Save” tab on the Emma app then do so right away.
 We make switching your bills a breeze, letting you know how much money you could be saving in a matter of minutes!

 2. Fall In Love With Loyalty Cards (Again)

 Loyalty cards have been around for years, and that’s precisely why we’re adding them to our top 10 list.
 We bet you’ve signed up to hundreds of loyalty schemes in the past, but are you getting the most out of them?

 Spend 20 mins reminding yourself of the perks each loyalty card holds.
 Next time you reach the till you’ll be ready to claim your rightful rewards!